mstoetti/SCA_assisted_recon_UOV/README.md

 ## Demonstration of the Attack
 For a detailed description of the attack, please read the paper.

-The script 'DPA_recon.py' contains the attack.
+The script `DPA_recon.py` contains the attack.

-- run `python DPA_recon.py 0' to run the attack with the provided 100 attack traces and 256 reference traces for each of the 100 attack traces, the script will either output the secret key (the secret oil space) corresponding to the public key of the attack trace or a message that the attack trace was not
+- run `python DPA_recon.py 0 100` to run the attack with the provided 100 attack traces and 256 reference traces.
+After recovering the oil vector(s) from the traces, the script will ask to select which 1 or 2 of the recovered oil vector(s) should be used for the reconciliation step.

-- if you already have collected some traces on your own and want to try the attack on them, run 'python DPA_recon.py 1'
+- run `python DPA_recon.py 1 [NUM_OF_TRACES]`, if you already have collected reference traces in `gen_reftraces` and [NUM_OF_TRACES] attack traces in `gen_attacktraces` on your own and want to try the attack on them.
+After recovering the oil vector(s) from the traces, the script will ask to select which 1 or 2 of the recovered oil vector(s) should be used for the reconciliation step.

 # Licenses